zzyoung8/ACE-RAG/README.md

-# Contrastive Learning based RAG Retrieval-Augmented Generation System in Spatio-Temporal Domain
+# ACE-RAG: Automated Context Engineering with Spatio-Temporal and Contrastive Optimization for Retrieval-Augmented Generation

 This project implements a question answering system that combines Contrastive Learning and Retrieval-Augmented Generation (RAG) to enhance the accuracy of document retrieval and answer generation.
 The system supports both Chinese and English data and includes a complete workflow encompassing data acquisition, contrastive learning training, vector retrieval, RAG generation, and evaluation.